Alex-Lafleur/Cardano-Constitution-Draft/README.md

 ## Article VII

-?????
+The Ratification of the governance action ("Updates to the Constitution"), shall be sufficient for the Establishment of this Constitution between the Cardano Governance Representatives so ratifying the Same.

 ## First Amendment

-The Cardano Governance Representatives shall not submit or vote in favor of any governance action that serves to promote the establishment of a religion or prohibiting the free exercise thereof;  or abridging the freedom of speech, or of the press; or the right of the community to submit governance actions and to petition the Governance Representatives for a redress of grievances.
+The Cardano Governance Representatives shall not submit or vote in favor of any governance action that serves to promote the establishment of religion or prohibiting the free exercise thereof;  or abridging the freedom of speech, or of the press; or the right of the community to submit governance actions and to petition the Governance Representatives for a redress of grievances.

 ## Second Amendment